 - Located in an established mining jurisdiction supportive of new mining investment

-The Company released highlights from a Preliminary Economic Assessment on October 26, 2017.
-The report will be posted within 45 days of that release.
-The document was prepared by SRK Consulting (UK) Limited (“SRK”), an independent mining and geological consulting company, in accordance with the National Instrument 43-101 Standards of Disclosure for Mineral Projects of the Canadian Securities Administrators.
+The Company filed a Preliminary Economic Assessment ("PEA") in December 2017.
+The PEA is available for review under the Company's profile on SEDAR at www.sedar.com and on EDGAR at www.sec.gov as well as throughout www.nevsun.com.
+The document was prepared by SRK Consulting (UK) Limited ("SRK"), an independent mining and geological consulting company, in accordance with the National Instrument 43-101 Standards of Disclosure for Mineral Projects of the Canadian Securities Administrators.

 The updated Measured and Indicated Resource for the Upper Zone is estimated to be 29 million tonnes at an average grade of 3.7% copper and 2.4g/t gold, containing 1.1 million tonnes of copper and 2.2 million ounces of gold.
 The Inferred Resource for the Upper Zone is estimated to be 14 million tonnes at 1.6% copper and 0.9g/t gold containing 0.23 million tonnes of copper and 0.42 million ounces of gold.
 The Resource NSR value used to report the estimate is US$35 per tonne.